 Christine Boulton of Think Like a Bride recommends that you cherry pick your lead list down to the very best locations and affluent zip codes, and send those premium leads a more expensive direct mail piece in a real “lumpy” envelope they’re guaranteed to open.

 Very few of your competitors will be sending a direct mail piece, let alone one that stands out.
-Check out this blog post for 30 brilliant direct mail pieces.

 3) Follow Up, Follow Up, Follow Up